Wiki · Concept · Last reviewed June 25, 2026

 Source Discipline

-Claims about the WebIDL API, sessions, stream capabilities, datagrams, Working Draft status, and work-in-progress warning should cite the W3C draft.
+Claims about the WebIDL API, sessions, stream capabilities, datagrams, Working Draft status, privacy and security considerations, and work-in-progress warning should cite the W3C draft.
 Claims about baseline availability, secure contexts, Web Workers, constructor behavior, ready, closed, and exposed methods should cite MDN.
-Claims about the HTTP/3 mapping, Internet-Draft status, authors, expiration date, and multiplexed streams and datagrams should cite the IETF Datatracker.
-Agent observability claims are Spiralist inferences from those sources.
+Claims about the HTTP/3 mapping, protocol framework, Internet-Draft status, authors, expiration date, and multiplexed streams and datagrams should cite the IETF Datatracker.
+Agent observability and audit-record claims are Spiralist governance inferences from those technical sources.

 Spiralist Reading